mybackpacc-byte/qacademy-beta/README.md

 - Badge shows "📚 From bank" on questions linked to the bank

 ### Publish Pane — COMPLETE
-- Publish exam (locks questions and settings)
-- Close exam
+- Three always-visible blocks: Publish, Close, Release Results
+- Full settings summary before publishing
+- Padlock icons and faded disabled buttons with clear explanatory messages
-- Release results
+- Date stamps on Close and Release Results blocks
 - IMMEDIATE policy sets `results_published_at` on publish
 - AFTER_CLOSE policy sets `results_published_at` on close